avaneev/biteopt/README.md

 cannot be detected), this strategy in absolute majority of runs will return the same optimum.

+Strategy's hyper-parameters (probabilities) were pre-selected and should not be changed.

 ### CBiteOptDeep (biteopt.h) ###

 Deep stochastic optimization class.
 Based on an array of M CBiteOpt